 What Doesn’t Indicate A Fake Review

-Just because someone receives a product for review or is an affiliate for the product, it doesn’t mean that they are writing a fake review.
+Just because someone receives a product for review or is an affiliate for the product doesn’t mean that they are writing a fake review.

-So, if you find out someone is an affiliate for the product they are reviewing, do not decide that the review must be fake.
+So, if you find out someone is an affiliate for the product they are reviewing, do not decide that the review must be a fake review.
 Instead, let their words and the review itself give you an indication of whether or not they used the product and truly want to help you decide if you should use it too.

 And if you are not sure, ask the reviewer questions about the product.
 Someone who has actual experience with it will be able to answer your questions in a detailed way.
 Someone who can’t or won’t ask your questions is likely writing a fake review.